ecomfe/echarts-stat/README.md

 		...
 	];

-	// this is the parameter of linear regression, for other types, it shoule be a little different myRegression.parameter = {
+	// This is the parameter of linear regression, for other types, it shoule be a little different myRegression.parameter = {
 		gradient: 1.695,
 		intercept: 3.008